How the Web works provides a simplified view of what happens when you view a webpage in a web browser on your computer or phone.

 For now, let's imagine that the Web is a road.
 On one end of the road is the client, which is like your house.
 On the other end of the road is the server, which is a shop you want to buy something from.

 In addition to the client and the server, we also need to say hello to:

 - Your Internet connection: Allows you to send and receive data on the Web.
 It's basically like the street between your house and the shop.

 - TCP/IP: Transmission Control Protocol and Internet Protocol are communication protocols that define how data should travel across the Web.
 This is like the transport mechanisms that let you to place an order, go to the shop, and buy your goods.
-In our example, this is like a car or a bike (or your own two feet).
+In our example, this is like a car or a bike (or however else you might get around).

 - DNS: Domain Name System Servers are like an address book for websites.
 When you type a web address in your browser, the browser looks at the DNS before retrieving the website.
 The browser needs to find out which server the website lives on, so it can send HTTP messages to the right place (see below).
 This is like looking up the address of the shop so you can access it.